 DAKAR –PARCELLES ASSAINIES Frances Schervier Formation Center Women from different ethnic groups who have had no formal education or those who have limited education benefit from a well-rounded curriculum that integrates courses in life skills with traditional tailor training.
 Core classes in the four-year program prepare them for jobs in western tailoring, embroidery, clothing production, and textile dyeing.
 Life skills classes include family economics, socio-cultural and spiritual integration, French literacy, health and hygiene.
 Some 80 young women from different ethnic groups attend the Center and pay a small fee.

-Tuition for Education With financial support from compassionate and caring friends, the Sisters encourage education for children and young adults.
+Scholarship Programs With financial support from compassionate and caring friends, the Sisters encourage education for children and young adults.
 This is the first step in breaking the cycle of poverty.
 In 2017 we have supported 267 students (Kindergarten, Elementary and High school, and University) from Dakar, Samine and Koungheul.

 KOUMBIDIA, MISSIRA & LWANGA St. Francis Clinics and Maternity Center The St. Francis Clinics and Maternity Centers serve all sectors of the population, with priority extended to the most disenfranchised.
 Community health care agents assist the Sisters with basic healthcare and education about nutrition and disease prevention.